Onto-Med/gfo-light/docs/README.md

 Processes are concrete individuals that happen in time and have a temporal extension (chronoid/time interval).
 Processes represent dynamic knowledge.

-We distinguish between continuous processes and process aggregates.
+We distinguish between cohesive processes and process aggregates.
-**Continuous processes** (e.g., a football match, a treatment of a patient in a hospital or the course of an illness) are temporally connected, while **process aggregates** (e.g., a series of lectures in a semester or all football matches in a league season) consist (*hasMember*) of further contextually related but not temporally connected processes.
+A **cohesive process** (e.g., a football match, a treatment of a patient in a hospital or the course of an illness) is causally and temporally connected, while a **process aggregate** (e.g., a series of lectures in a semester or all football matches in a league season) consists (*hasMember*) of other contextually but not necessarily temporally interconnected processes.

 <table>
     <tr><th>Domain class</th><th>GFO-light superclass</th><th>Restriction</th></tr>